ltstein/Polaris/index.md

 Project North Star is under active develpment by the community and Leap Motion.

 ### Navigation
-- To see the specifications of the current headset version, please see [here](specs.md)
-- If you would like to purchase a headset and experience augmented reality yourself, [click here](https://store.stardustresearch.com/project-north-star-headset/)
 - If you would like to donate to this project, please visit my paypal me link [here](https://paypal.me/lincolnstein).
 - If you want to see some great open source demos, check out [Pumori](https://www.pumori.io/)